 From isolation through to IRL

 Karina Mackenzie is writer, producer, and wearer of many hats at Wanderlust.
-As Sr. Director of programming of Wanderlust events, she curates experiences for Wanderlust events as well as the Wanderlust TV platform. and also contributes to editorial content as a writer, content creator, and event experience design.
+As Sr. Director of programming of Wanderlust events, she curates experiences for Wanderlust events as well as the Wanderlust TV platform, as well as providing editorial pieces as a writer, content creator for social media and WLTV, and overseeing event programming & experience design.

 She served for 5+ years on the board of non-profit, Yoga Foster (now Wellemental), whose mission is to make mindfulness elementary in public schools across America, and volunteered on the Green Wellness committee in Brooklyn public schools.

 She now lives in the woods of New England with her two kids and husband, learning (clumsily) how to lean into country life.

 Sign up for a weekly delivery of inspiration, exclusive offers, contests and the inside scoop on events.